 Another busy week went by, and somehow your to-do list was neglected once again!
 Your tasks are adding up way faster than you can check them off, and as much as you need a quiet week to catch up, there isn't time available in your schedule for uninterrupted focus work.

-And while you and your team are super busy, it doesn't always translate to being productive.
-The problem with busy work culture is that it's all too easy to get caught up in other people's priorities.
-Suddenly your calendar is slammed with all types of meetings - group updates, brainstorming meetings, and information sharing sessions, which leaves you little to no time for your actual work!
-What’s worse, each distraction just eats further away at your productivity.
+And while you’re super busy, it doesn't always translate to being productive.
+The problem with busy work culture is that it's all too easy to get caught up in low-level tasks and meetings vs. focusing on deep work for your challenging projects.
+If your calendar is slammed with all types of meetings – and you’re constantly getting interrupted every time you try to start a new task – this doesn’t leave you with enough time to get your productive work done.

 What is focus time?

-Focus time is a dedicated block of time that you set aside for productive work on a task or project, without interruption.
-This time management strategy allows you to prioritize the important work that requires your undivided attention so you can actually produce a high-quality output.
+Focus time is a dedicated block of time you set aside for uninterrupted task work.
+This time management strategy allows you to prioritize important deep work that requires your undivided attention so you can actually produce a high-quality output.

-Why is it important?
+Why is focus time important?

 Top work distractions